darshan-vijay/Quiz_Generator/README.md

 All components communicate through the SQL database, where raw data, quiz requests, and generated quizzes are stored.

+## Deployment Method

+The application is currently deployed on Cloud Run using a container image stored in Google Artifact Registry.
+The deployment process begins with authentication via the Google Cloud CLI, followed by building and pushing the Docker image of the main application to the designated Artifact Registry repository.
+This image is then used to deploy the service on Cloud Run.
+All related commands and steps are documented in the `Deployment Commands` file within the project repository.

+## Important design choices

+ The current deployment process uses Google Cloud Run to host a Dockerized application, with the image built locally, pushed to Google Artifact Registry, and then deployed as a publicly accessible service.
+However, major architectural changes are planned: the deployment will soon transition to Google Kubernetes Engine (GKE), where individual containers for the collector, analyzer, and the main web application will be orchestrated.
+This new deployment pipeline will be automated using GitHub Actions, enabling continuous integration and delivery for the entire system.

 ## Local development